thingsboard/thingsboard.github.io/_includes/docs/reference/gateway-mqtt-api.md

 {% capture difference %}
 **Only for MQTT v.5**

-If something goes wrong during the connection, the PUBACK will return with the corresponding status code.
+If something goes wrong during the publishing, the PUBACK will return with the corresponding [status code](/docs/{{docsPrefix}}reference/mqtt-v5-errors-code/).
 {% endcapture %}
 {% include templates/info-banner.md content=difference %}